kdpeterson51/mbir/index.md

 ### About

 Kyle Peterson is the Sports Performance Analyst for Olympic Sports for the University of Iowa.
-He obtained a B.S. and M.S. in Exercise and Sport Science from University of Wisconsin-La Crosse and is currently in pursuiance of a M.S. in Health Informatics at the University of Iowa.
+He obtained a B.S. and M.S. in Exercise and Sport Science from University of Wisconsin-La Crosse and is currently in pursuing a M.S. in Health Informatics at the University of Iowa.

 ### Research Interests
 * Athlete Monitoring